 Cineworld looks to further delay payments to former Regal shareholders

-May 4 (Reuters) - Cineworld CINE.L has approached its former dissenting shareholders of its U.S. division Regal Entertainment to further delay payments of its debt obligations, the British cinema chain operator said on Wednesday.
+May 4 (Reuters) - Cineworld CINE.L said on Wednesday it had approached former dissenting shareholders of its U.S. division Regal Entertainment to further delay payment obligations, as the British cinema chain operator looks to boost its liquidity.

+The world's second-largest movie theatre operator last year said it would pay $170 million to Regal shareholders, who were disgruntled with the price of $23 per share they received when the London-listed company took over the U.S. chain in 2017.

-The debt-laden company earlier reached a deal to delay final payments to the former Regal shareholders in February.
+It earlier reached a deal in February to delay final payments to the former Regal shareholders to June 30 this year.

+Debt-laden Cineworld said lenders of certain debt facilities have given waivers, or promises to waive, any "events of default" in order to help with talks with the former Regal shareholders.

+It expects to obtain waivers from the holders of its convertible bonds due 2025 as well.

 (Reporting by Amna Karimi in Bengaluru; Editing by Rashmi Aich)